 - Now, all your Plex information will be sync with your Trakt.tv profile

 C. Scanning and downloading new content with Raddarr and Sonarr.

 Raddarr and Sonarr are open-source projects referred to by their communities as “Smart PVR (Personal Video Recorders) for BitTorrent users”.
-These are a great addition to our Plex+Seedbox media solution, because they can be configured to automatically download files, sort, and rename them.
+These are a great addition to our Plex+Seedbox media solution because they can be configured to automatically download files, sort, and rename them.

 Radarr is an open-source application built for downloading movies automatically using BitTorrent or Usenet.
 It can keep track of multiple RSS feeds of new movies and automatically download them.

 You can also configure Radarr to automatically upgrade your existing files to a better quality.
-For example, if you have a movie in low quality, Radarr can find the same movie when it is available in HD, and download it.
+For example, if you have a movie of low quality, Radarr can find the same movie when it is available in HD, and download it.

 Radarr Key Features?

 - Display a calendar with upcoming movies.